 Originally published in BenefitsPro April 06, 2021

 Human resources has traditionally operated as a decentralized unit that managed policy and paperwork.
 Employee selection and hiring, forms, and benefits management were largely the scope of the role.
-But if you ask an HR professional what their workload looks like, you’ll hear a very different expectation of this position.
+But if you ask HR professionals what their workload looks like, you’ll hear a very different expectation of this position.

-Today’s HR professional needs to have knowledge of every department and every aspect of the employee experience within the company.
+Today’s HR professionals need to have knowledge of every department and every aspect of the employee experience within the company.
 By having this critical business intelligence, HR is empowered to be a much more central and strategic position within the organization, able to sit in on upper management meetings and provide guidance and insight into the people and process aspects of the team.

 A changing workplace

 The workplace has experienced a massive transformation; large corporate campuses and structures are virtually abandoned and employees are working from literally anywhere.
 And yet, through the right technology and tools, HR managers are able to track, communicate with, and train employees no matter where they are.

 Delivering policies, goals, expectations and ongoing learning through a synchronous ecosystem allows the company’s culture and values to be clearly and consistently expressed, ensuring the vision of the leadership team carries to all employees.
 This guides the way the organization does business, which defines the company and experience for employees and clients.

 The growing gig economy requires that HR is able to add on part-time or contract employees, flexing pay, benefits, time tracking, and needed forms for the scope of the work being done.
 Paper is too slow, so more HR professionals are turning to digital solutions to keep up.